The Tangerine Money-Back Credit Card and BMO CashBack Mastercard are two of the best no-fee cash back credit cards in Canada.

 The BMO CashBack Mastercard offers 3% cash back on grocery purchases, with a limit on how much you can spend each month to earn at the 3% rate ($500 per month or $15 cash back).

-For recurring bill payments, you earn 1% cash back (also subject to a maximum $500 spend per month), and 0.50% cash back on everything else.
+For recurring bill payments, you earn 1% cash back (also subject to a maximum of $500 spend per month) and 0.50% cash back on everything else.

-Verdict: The Tangerine Money-Back Credit Card is a clear winner here with its unlimited 2% and 0.50% cash back earn rates.
-It also gives you the option to change your 2% cash back categories once every 90 days.
+Verdict: The Tangerine Money-Back Credit Card is a clear winner with its unlimited 2% and 0.50% cash back earn rates.
+It also allows you to change your 2% cash back categories once every 90 days.

 As of this writing, both cards offer a welcome bonus to new cardholders.

-For the BMO Cash Back Mastercard, you earn up to 5% cash back in your first 3 months on up to a total spend of $2,500, valued at $125.
+For the BMO Cash Back Mastercard, you also earn extra cash back in your first three months.

 Both cards are entry-level credit cards with limited perks.